Anglo – Nile International Legal Services Ltd

 This article highlights the legal framework, procedures, and practical insights that help foreign parties ensure their awards are fairly and consistently enforced in Egypt.

-Legal Foundations for Foreign Arbitral Awards in Egypt
+Legal foundations for foreign arbitral awards in Egypt

 The framework for Foreign Arbitral Awards Enforcement in Egypt is firmly grounded in both domestic and international law.
 Egypt ratified the New York Convention Arbitration Egypt in 1959, ensuring that arbitral awards issued abroad can be recognized and enforced before its courts.